codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why do cows not have toes?
-They lactose!
+Why doesn't the Chimney-Sweep call out sick from work?
+Because he's used to working with a flue.

 ## Daily Trivia

-On which computer hardware device is the BIOS chip located?
+Which of these people was NOT a founder of Apple Inc?
- 1. Motherboard
+ 1. Jonathan Ive
- 2. Central Processing Unit
+ 2. Steve Wozniak
- 3. Hard Disk Drive
+ 3. Ronald Wayne
- 4. Graphics Processing Unit
+ 4. Steve Jobs

 <details>
   <summary>Answer</summary>
-  Motherboard
+  Jonathan Ive
 </details>